hanhuark/MEEG-54403-MATLAB-Live-Script-Tutorials/README.md

 The data file vapor_fraction.txt includes the vapor fraction (second column, dimensionless) vs. time (first column, unit: ms) of the boiling image sequences.
 The data are sampled with a frequency of 3,000 Hz (namely, a time step of 0.33 ms).
 Develop a recurrent neural network (RNN) model to forecast vapor fraction of future frames based on the past frames, e.g., predicting the vapor fraction profile of t = 33.33 ms – 66 ms using the vapor fraction history of t = 0.33 – 33 ms. Options include regular RNN, bidirectional RNN, gated recurrent unit (GRU), bidirectional GRU, long short-term memory (LSTM), bidirectional LSTM.
 (a)	Develop a baseline model with an input sequence length of 16.33 ms (50 data points) and an output sequence length of 16.33 ms (50 data points).
 Plot the model-predicted signal vs. the true signal.
 (b)	Vary the input and output sequence lengths to evaluate their effect on the error of the model predictions.
-### Extra Assignment 1 - Image Classification using PCA-MLP
-Re-do the image classification problem in HW-2 using PCA-MLP.
-Run SVD or PCA to obtain the PCs of the images.
-Feed the PCs to an MLP neural network to classify the regime of the boiling images.
-### Extra Assignment 2 - Image Regression
-The vapor fraction (second) column of the data file vapor_fraction.txt are the labels of the images under the folder images Train a convolutional neural network (CNN) model to predict the vapor fraction of the images and compare the model prediction against the true data.
-### Extra Assignment 3 - Sequence to sequence prediction
-The image dataset represents a boiling image sequence under transient heat loads.
-The images have a frame rate of 1,000 fps (or a time step of 1 ms).
-Run PCA to obtain the PC profiles of the image sequence.
-Feed the extracted PC profiles to an RNN model to forecast the PCs of future frames.
-Reconstruct image sequences using the predicted PCs and compare the reconstructed images against the true images.
-The recommended RNN models include LSTM or BiLSTM.

-Note:
-1. Use an input vector length of 100 and an output vector length of 100 for the model.
-2. Downsample the image sequence (e.g., reducing the frame rate from 1,000 fps to 500 fps) in case of memory issues.